XieYe9909/PAPR-net/README.md

 ## Operating Environment
 Python 3.7 + Keras based on Tensorflowbackend.

+## Two Training Steps
+For the networks training process, it can be divided into two steps.

+**Step 1:** The parameters in encoder and decoder are initialized randomly.
+There is only BER performance in the loss fuction.
+Moreover, There is no channel model and AWGN model in the PAPR net.
+The output of the encoder is exactly the input of the decoder.

+**Step 2:** Use the parameters trained in Step 1 as the initial values.
+The loss function is as below:
+$$x_2$$

 ## Main Functions
 The main usage of each file or folder is listed below: